Geotrixwb/Widetype/README.md

-A very minimalistic text editor that on has:
+A very minimalistic text editor that only has:
  - 2 font styles
  - 3 font family
  - Dark mode by default